Information About Consent

 Consent is about communication and respect.

-Consent is agreement or permission expressed through affirmative, voluntary words or actions that are mutually understandable to all parties involved.
+Consent is agreement or permission expressed through affirmative, voluntary words or actions that are mutually understandable to all parties involved, to engage in a specific sexual act at a specific time:

-- Consent cannot be coerced or compelled by duress, threat, or force.
+- Consent cannot be coerced or compelled by force, threat, deception or intimidation.

 Below are some signs that a person may not be able to understand the facts, nature, extent or implications of a situation due to the use of alcohol and/or drugs and may no longer be able to make a clear decision about giving consent: